-a court
+- a court

 - law enforcement

 - a licensed health care professional

 - a domestic abuse advocate OR

 - a sexual assault counselor

 If you have questions, contact a legal aid office or a domestic abuse advocate.
-To find a lawyer go to www.LawHelpMN.org/providers-and-clinics or see the list of Legal Aid Offices at the end of this booklet.
-You can also read the "Where to Find Help" section on page 32.
+To find a lawyer call your legal aid office at 1 (877) 696-6529 or go to www.LawHelpMN.org/providers-and-clinics to look for help from other programs.